 Car to Kuang Si Waterfall

 Hiring a private vehicle will mean an air-conditioned minivan and a driver.
 It costs 250,000 kip (US$30) flat-rate so this method is very economical for a group.
+Those prone to car sickness, it is far more comfortable than a songtaew.

 Pro: The most comfortable way to go.
 Inexpensive for a group.
 The flexibility to leave Kuang Si when you want to.